 Cosmetic Products Notification Portal (CPNP)

-Every cosmetic product must be also registered in the Cosmetic Products Notification Portal.
+Every cosmetic product must also be registered in the Cosmetic Products Notification Portal.
 It contains all the substances of this kind that appear on the European market.
 As an importer, you must register your product in the system and submit all the mandatory information about its specifications.
 The required data is then accessible to the relevant Competent Authorities.
 This way, they can supervise the market more efficiently.

-Labelling beauty products
+Labeling beauty products

 Before importing and selling cosmetics in the European Union, it’s crucial to know its labeling requirements for such products.
 You must provide information identifying the Responsible Person (a manufacturer or an importer) and an article (trade name).

-Moreover, cosmetics’ labels contain:
+Moreover, cosmetics labels contain:

 - An ingredients list, in decreasing order of weight of the ingredients;

 - Warnings regarding the safe usage of a product;